StatProofBook/StatProofBook.github.io/P/lognorm-prodind.md

 = \sum_{i=1}^n Y_i \; .
 $$

 This means that the logarithm of the product of independent [log-normal](/D/lognorm) random variables is a sum of independent [normal](/D/norm) random variables.
-This sum, like any [linear combination of independent normal random variables, is again normally distributed](/P/norm-lincomb).
-Thus, combining \eqref{eq:ln-Z} and \eqref{eq:Y-norm}, we have:
+Because [any linear combination of independent normal random variables is again normally distributed](/P/norm-lincomb), this sum follows a normal distribution.
+Combining this with \eqref{eq:ln-Z} and \eqref{eq:Y-norm}, we have:

 $$ \label{eq:ln-Z-norm}
      \ln Z